 (2) The pre-treatment equipment must be constructed of approved materials.

-(3) The outlet for the pre-treatment equipment must be connected to an industrial waste sampling point.
+(3) The outlet for the pre-treatment equipment must be connected to a trade waste sampling point.

 (4) In this regulation —

-industrial waste has the meaning given to the term in by-law 1.1 of the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981;

 pre-treatment equipment means equipment designed to modify or intercept and retain silt, sand, oil, grease, sludge and other substances before they enter a drainage or sewerage system.

 [Regulation 64 inserted in Gazette 28 Jun 2004 p.
-2431-2.]
+2431-2; amended in Gazette 14 Nov 2013 p.
+5234.]

 65. Grease arrestors, requirements for